Elton John lends celebrity support to Kevin Spacey at the actor's sexual assault trial

-John appeared briefly in the London court by video link from Monaco after his husband, David Furnish, testified that Spacey did not attend the annual party at their Windsor home at the time that the accuser said he was attacked in a car.
+John appeared briefly in the London court by video link from Monaco after his husband, David Furnish, testified that Spacey did not attend an annual gala ball at their Windsor home at the time that the accuser said he was attacked in a car.

+John was the final witness for the defense and was followed by character testimonials from colleagues, friends and family that had Spacey in tears in the dock when they were read aloud by his lawyer in Southwark Crown Court.

 Furnish supported Spacey's own testimony that the only year he had attended the event was 2001.
 Furnish said he had reviewed photographs taken at the party from 2001 to 2005 and Spacey only appeared in images that one year.
 He said all guests were photographed each year.